AminZibayi/EA_Template/README.md

 - `void CloseAllSell(string symbol = NULL)` - Closes all sell positions for the specified symbol (or current if NULL).
 - `void CloseAllPositions(string symbol = NULL)` - Closes all positions opened by this EA for the specified symbol (or all symbols if NULL).
 - `bool PartialClose(ulong ticket, double percentage)` - Partially closes a position with the specified ticket.
-- `void PartialCloseAll(string symbol = NULL)` - Partially closes all eligible positions for the specified symbol (or current if NULL) based on ATR conditions.
 - `void MoveToBreakeven(string symbol = NULL)` - Moves stop-loss to breakeven for eligible positions on the specified symbol (or current if NULL) when profit target is reached.
 - `int CountTotalPositions()` - Counts total open positions across all symbols managed by the EA.